-However, for high-performing hospitals, value-based financial incentives are an effective tool for lowering care costs and reducing the incidence of unnecessary testing and procedures.
-Here are three ways you can maximize your value-based care success.
+For high-performing hospitals, however, value-based financial incentives are an effective tool for lowering care costs and reducing the incidence of unnecessary testing and procedures.
+Here are three ways you can maximize your success in value-based care.

 1. Empowering primary care providers

 Primary care physicians are uniquely equipped to foster trust and meaningful relationships with patients and are the first line of defense when offering preventative care.
-Because primary care physicians work so closely and consistently with patients over many years, they can catch symptoms and illness while they’re still easily treatable.
-These providers can also curb habits that have negative impacts on patient health, such as tobacco use.
+Because primary care physicians work so closely and consistently with patients over many years, they are able to detect early symptoms of illness while they’re still easily treatable.
+These providers can also help to curb habits that have negative impacts on patient health, such as tobacco use.

 2. Shifting payments and incentives